tfeb/csvf/README.md

 ## Notes
 Samples and examples, including example processor modules, can be found in `samples/`.

-`csvf` makes no attempt to deal with fields that contain the output field separator or the no-field indicator.
-If you want to extract fields which contain these the separator, then the way to do it is to extract them one at a time, so you know there is one field per line.
-I don't think there's any way at all to detect missing fields reliably as it stands.
+`csvf` makes no attempt to deal with fields missing record indicator.

 This is not particularly well-tested code.
 Error handling is fairly rudimentary.